Table of Contents

 Centralized oversight

 Corporate-level dashboards aggregate performance metrics across the entire chain.
 Heat maps can reveal geographic concentrations of shrinkage or organized retail crime activity, enabling strategic deployment of resources.
-This high-level view ensures that regional directors can identify systemic issues that may not be visible at the store level.
+This high-level view ensures regional directors can identify systemic issues that may not be visible at the store level.

 Store-level accountability